 Looking for a new hybrid bed?
-This Saatva vs. Brooklyn Aurora comparison will look at the similarities and differences between such products to give you an idea of which should provide you with your ideal sleep experience.
+This Saatva vs. Aurora Luxe comparison will look at the similarities and differences between such products to give you an idea of which should provide you with your ideal sleep experience.

 Will you opt for the Saatva, a company who believes a luxury bed should be enjoyed by all shoppers at an affordable price?
 Or Brooklyn Bedding’s Aurora, created by a company formed by two hard-working brothers from the ground up?